 The customer also wanted to understand how the number of barges in the barge fleet affected throughput and operating efficiency of the system.
 Simply operating more barges would not necessarily result in an increase in margin, due to the high operating expense of each barge and the increased risk of congestion from operating a larger barge fleet.

 Polymathian worked closely with the customer to build a detailed discrete event simulation tool that could simulate the river system and barging operations over a 5 year period.
 The outputs from the tool were detailed enough to show every journey of each barge for a five year period, including when barges were waiting for tides, waiting to pass, traveling and loading / unloading.
-This rich data output made it possible to undertake detailed analysis of factors that impacting system throughput.
+This rich data output made it possible to undertake detailed analysis of factors impacting system throughput.

 The simulations were able to demonstrate that a fleet of two barges provided more than the minimum required throughput of the river system and that three barges had a diminished return on investment.